What to Include with Wedding Invitations

 Venue and location

-The name of the venue followed by that of the town and county or state - but it can be saved for the information card.
+The name of the venue followed by that of the town and county or state - but it can be saved for the information card so as not to overcrowd.
 Destination weddings should include the country too.

 ST. CUTHBERT’S CHURCH,